Entering the world of entrepreneurship is a challenging venture.

 Creating high-quality content sounds vague and general, so here are some tips to help you create better pieces than your competition.

-- Leverage the Skyscraper framework.
+- Leverage the Skyscraper link building technique.
 This, in other words, means building up on an existing idea or topic, popular with your audience.
 So, find a blog post with a lot of authority backlinks, create an even better piece of content on the same topic, publish it on your website, and finally, promote this piece to the right people and suggest them to link back to it.

 - Fill content gaps.
 Do content research and identify content gaps that your competition failed to notice and use these topics or keywords to create content around them.
 This will bring good rankings instantly.

 - Create longer content.
 Longer posts tend to perform better as they contain a lot of valuable information, so extend your existing pieces or create brand new content longer than 2,000 words.
 If you don’t have the time, you can always outsource this task to a content writing service.

 - Add eye-catching visuals.
 Aesthetics plays an important role when it comes to content.
 Add visually appealing visuals that will catch your audience’s attention to your content.